nathanvale/easy-scripts/README.md

 ## The problem

-Configuring and maintaining all the dependencies we have to other developer's code is repetitive work and a cognitive load for us all.
+Configuring and maintaining all the dependencies we have to other developer's code is repetitive work and a cognitive load for us all!

 ## This solution